odundofelix/Learner-Application-and-Opportunity-Analysis/README.md

-# 🎓 Learner Application & Opportunity Dashboard
+# 🎓 Learner Perfomance & Opportunity Dashboard
 ## 📌 Overview
-This project was developed during my internship at **Excelerate**, where we were tasked with creating a unified data model and dashboard to track the complete learner journey — from application to cohort assignment and engagement insights.
+I developed this project based on a problem that was presented, where I was tasked with creating a unified data model and dashboard to track the complete learner journey — from application to cohort assignment and engagement insights.

-Using raw, disconnected datasets, we engineered a clean and relational structure, built a centralized master table, and designed a **Looker Studio dashboard** for real-time insights.
+Using raw, disconnected datasets, I engineered a clean and relational structure, built a centralized master table, and designed a **Looker Studio dashboard** for real-time insights.
 The final dashboard supports data-driven decisions to reduce dropout rates and improve learner engagement.

 ---